Agricultural Literacy Curriculum Matrix

 - Chicken hens can lay up to 300 eggs per year.

-- Note that each of these numbers represent birds raised on farms where the eggs are collected each day.
-In the wild the bird would only lay enough eggs to complete a nest, often called a clutch.
-After the clutch was complete the bird would stop laying eggs and set on them until they hatch.
-On a farm, collecting the eggs each day causes the bird to continue to lay eggs longer than if it was in the wild.
+Note that each of these numbers represent birds raised on farms where the eggs are collected each day.
+In the wild, the bird will lay for a much shorter period of time until she completes a nest, often called a clutch.
+After the clutch is complete, the bird will stop laying eggs and set on them until they hatch.
+On a farm, collecting the eggs each day causes the bird to continue to lay eggs.
+Understanding the science of egg laying allows farmers to create the ideal environment to produce the food we eat.

 Concept Elaboration and Evaluation